KotaHemanthUC/awesome-behavioral-interviews/README.md

 </details>
 <details>

-<summary><b> Tell me about a time when you were trying to understand a complex problem on your team and you had to dig into the details to figure it out.
-Who did you talk with or where did you have to look to find the most valuable information?
-How did you use that information to help solve the problem? </b></summary>
+<summary><b> Tell me about a situation that required you to dig deep to get to the root cause.
+How did you know you were focusing on the right things?
+What was the outcome?
+Would you have done anything differently? </b></summary>

 <summary><b> Tell me a time when you linked two or more problems together and identified an underlying issue.</b></summary>
 <ul>